ScrappyCocco/DirectX-DXR-Tutorials/6-DXRTriangle-Rework/CONCEPTS.md

 Thanks Nvidia and its [repository contributors](https://github.com/NVIDIAGameWorks/DxrTutorials/graphs/contributors) for this tutorial, all this work is theirs.

-Note that the whole tutorial documentation in the Nvidia repository is in .doc/.docx files, so you need to download them or clone the repository to open and read them.
+Note that the whole tutorial documentation in the Nvidia repository is in .doc/.docx files, so you need to download them or clone the repository in order to open and read them.

 ## Contents
 - [Introduction](#introduction)